5 Helpful Strategies When Your Child Dislikes Their Teacher

-It’s no secret that for many kids—and parents—the return to school is daunting.
+It’s no secret that for many kids, and parents, the return to school is daunting.
 Beyond homework and schedules, there’s the anxiety when your child and teacher do not get along, or when you constantly get negative messages about your child.
 If you have ever wanted to hide under your pillow at the thought of school starting, you’re not alone.

 Understanding the Situation